-Liquid Penetrant Inspection is a method of NDT that was developed in the 1940s.
+Liquid Penetrant Inspection or dye penetrant inspection is a method of NDT that was developed in the 1940s.
 Although times have changed today and newer and more innovative methods have been introduced to make it more efficient and accurate, the basic principles remain the same.

 Because Liquid Penetrant Inspection is non-destructive, meaning it does not harm the inspected samples, it has proven highly effective in detecting flaws such as porosity, cracks, seams, fractures and laps.
 These flaws can be caused by fatigue, impact, overload, shrinkage, machining, quenching, grinding, forging or bursting.
 This makes Liquid Penetrant Inspection have many applications, such as being used for machined parts, weldments, castings, forgings, among other manufactured products that are put into service.

 NDT is the acronym for Non Destructive Testing, which is a branch of engineering that is associated with methods of testing for, detecting and evaluating material flaws.
 NDT is important because these flaws are the primary reason why the material or the structure fails or becomes less serviceable.
 They can be cracks, inclusions or structural property variations.
 Through NDT, safety, quality control and longer plant life can be guaranteed.

 It is important to note that Non-Destructive Testing is used for in-service inspection, component measurement and physical property measurements.
 NDT works well because it has no impactful effects on the structure or material being tested.
 It can be carried out in various ways, including visual inspection, radiography, ultrasonic tests, positron annihilation and magnetic particle crack detection.
 Furthermore, it can be automated or used in localised problematic areas.NDT is simple and cost-effective, but it can only detect surface breaking flaws like cracks, laps and porosity.
 To be able to detect it, the flaw must be relatively close to the surface or reach the surface itself.